 I love sports and while football isn’t my favorite, I do enjoy watching a game on the gridiron.
-I used to just watch football for the sack of football.
+I used to just watch football for the sake of football.
 But it’s getting harder and harder to watch.
 Here are five reasons (in no particular order, because they’re all horrible) why as each season goes by, I watch fewer and fewer games.
 Read the rest of this entry

 The Super Bowl is, without a doubt, the defining sports event not just of each year, but really, of all time… for Americans, at least.
 There is no other day when so many folks in the United States gather around the television and tune in to the same thing – and for non-sports enthusiasts, there’s an entire cottage industry around Super Bowl alternatives – my favorite is The Puppy Bowl.

 One can’t talk about The Super Bowl without bringing up the commercials – advertisers know this is the chance to hit more American eyeballs than any other, so they go all out.
 The commercials have become a must see TV event in themselves, but is this a good or bad thing?
 I can make cases for both sides.
 Read the rest of this entry

 Last time on Fun with Google Autocomplete, we learned that Americans were bad at history and distinguishing between fantasy and reality.
 This time, we see that Google is doing a great job of anticipating our concerns about the NFL and their most notorious players.
 Read the rest of this entry